Pa345-ai/Pac1/SECURITY-HARDENING.md

 > **Note:** This architecture follows the AWS Well-Architected Framework.
 While the "Startup" defaults are safe for general use, hardening is a continuous process as your enterprise scales.

+ This hardening guide was prepared by the project maintainers to assist in meeting compliance requirements (SOC2/ISO27001).